bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_3.rst

     mid_box = BoxAnnotation(bottom=80, top=180, fill_alpha=0.1, fill_color='green')
     high_box = BoxAnnotation(bottom=180, fill_alpha=0.1, fill_color='red')

-Finally, you need to add the :class:`~bokeh.models.annotations.BoxAnnotation` objects to your existing figure.
+Finally, you need to add the |BoxAnnotation| objects to your existing figure.
 Use the |add layout| method to add your boxes:

 .. code-block:: python